ray-project/kuberay/docs/best-practice/worker-head-reconnection.md

 - Make reconnection shorter: for version <= 1.9.1, you can set this head param --system-config='{"ping_gcs_rpc_server_max_retries": 20}' to reduce the delay from 600s down to 20s before workers reconnect to the new head.

-> Note: we should update this doc when GCS HA feature gets updated.
+> Note: we should update this doc when GCS FT feature gets updated.